BBC North West Tonight: BBC North West Tonight

 The main edition of BBC North West Tonight is broadcast every weeknight between 6.30pm and 7.00pm.
-A late-night edition of the programme is broadcast (the 15-minute bulletins airs Monday to Friday at 10.30pm), following the BBC News at Ten.
+A late-night 15-minute edition of the programme is broadcast Monday to Friday at 10.30pm, following the BBC News at Ten.

 BBC North West Tonight airs short early evening bulletins on Saturday and Sunday evenings, although times vary.
 A late-night bulletin is broadcast on Sundays, following the BBC News at Ten.